 If you’d prefer to stay at home and use your own pool privately rather than going to a public pool or beach, a backyard pool can be money, effort and time well spent.

-If you tire of your swimming pool and want to get rid of it to reclaim your backyard, the cost to fill in a poolOpens in a new tab. can be as high as $5,000 in some areas so it’s not cheap.
+If you tire of your swimming pool and want to get rid of it to reclaim your backyard, the cost to fill in a pool can be as high as $5,000 in some areas so it’s not cheap.
 An additional concern is that a buried pool will likely have to be legally disclosed when you sell the home which may negatively impact its value.

-As a long time salt water pool owner I’ve written extensively on the issues and concerns regarding the subject on my website Salt Water Pool ReportOpens in a new tab. in case you’d like more details.
+As a long time salt water pool owner I’ve written extensively on the issues and concerns regarding the subject on my website Salt Water Pool Report in case you’d like more details.